ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section states the commercial and operational functionalities required from commercial counterparties.

-**[R15]**	Commercial Counterparties MUST have the ability to meet all required legal, compliance and business reporting requirements.
+**[R17]**	Commercial Counterparties MUST have the ability to meet all required legal, compliance and business reporting requirements.

 This comprises, e.g., fraud or tax audit requirements based on commercial transactions on a BPI.

-**[R16]**	Commercial Counterparties MUST support the Reference Architecture defined in this section.
+**[R18]**	Commercial Counterparties MUST support the Reference Architecture defined in this section.

-**[R17]**	Commercial Counterparties MUST use the Baseline Protocol APIs to transact on a commercial state object.
+**[R19]**	Commercial Counterparties MUST use the Baseline Protocol APIs to transact on a commercial State Object.

-An ability of a Requester to request products, services or asset, in other words commercial state objects, through an instance of the Baseline Protocl APIs does not necessarily imply ability to provide products, services and assets through an instance of the Baseline Protocol APIs and vice versa.
+An ability of a Requester to request products, services or assets, in other words commercial State Objects, through an instance of the Baseline Protocl's APIs does not necessarily imply the ability to provide products, services and assets through an instance of the Baseline Protocol APIs and vice versa.

-It is important for (commercial) counterparties to know what level of conformance other (commercial) counterparties have with the Baseline Protocl Standard.
+It is important for (commercial) counterparties to know the level of conformity other (commercial) counterparties have with the Baseline Protocl Standard.

-**[R18]**	Counterparties MUST publish their con-formance (self-declaration or certification) with the Baseline Protocol standard in a publicly accessible manner.
+**[R18]**	Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol standard in a publicly accessible manner.

 ### 2.7.2	DLT-based Lifecycle Processes

-Commercial Counterparties must comply efficiently and effectively with requirements of regulatory frameworks, e.g., Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury) when employing new operational and commercial frameworks as laid out in this standard.
+Commercial Counterparties must comply efficiently and effectively with requirements of regulatory frameworks, e.g., Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury when employing new operational and commercial frameworks as laid out in this standard.

-**[R19]**	If required to meet particular third party requirements, (e.g., privacy or regu-latory frameworks in different jurisdictions), a commercial counterparty MUST record a pseudonymous map of the supply chain that is required to fulfill the provisioning of a requests commercial state object (products, services or assets) transacted on a BPI.
+**[R19]**	If required to meet particular third party requirements, (e.g., privacy or regu-latory frameworks in different jurisdictions), a commercial counterparty MUST record a pseudonymous map of the supply chain that is required to fulfill the provisioning of a requests commercial State Object (products, services or assets) transacted on a BPI.

 Requesters are only aware of the identity and commercial data of their Provider(s), but not of the other participants in the supply chain.
 However, Requesters can cryptographically verify that a given set of claims by Providers about the supply chain are true, for example, that all supply chain participants are not located in an embargo country.